 - 1. Speaker/Headphone: Selected inputs will be sent to the left and right speakers.
 The default routing is set as per the Speaker Assignment, left channels are sent to the left speaker and right channels are sent to Right speaker. - 2.
 Analog XLR: Selected inputs will be mixed to the left and right channels and played through the two Analog XLR Outputs. - 3.
 AES/Pair-1: Selected inputs will be mixed to the left and right channels and played through the AES Pair 1 Output. - 4.
 AES/Pair-2: Selected inputs will be mixed to the left and right channels and played through the AES Pair 2 Output. - 5.
 AES/Pair-3: Selected inputs will be mixed to the left and right channels and played through the AES Pair 3 Output. - 6.
 AES/Pair-4: Selected inputs will be mixed to the left and right channels and played through the AES Pair 4 Output.
 The four AES outputs can be used together to output, for example, 5.1 or 7.1 surround channels to an external surround sound monitor system. - 7.
 AoIP/Pair-9 (DANTE / RAVENNA): Selected inputs will be mixed to AoIP transmit channels 59 and 60.
 Note that configuration for channels 1 58 is not supported.
 Use a Dante Controller or Coveloz web interface to route these channels appropriately. - 8.
 AoIP/Pair-10 (DANTE / RAVENNA): Selected inputs will be mixed to Channel 61 and Channel 62.
 Again, use a Dante Controller or Coveloz web interface to route the remaining pairs appropriately. - 9.
-HDMI/Pair-1: Selected inputs will be mixed to the left and right channels and played through first pair of the HDMI Output. - 10.
-HDMI/Pair-2: Selected inputs will be mixed to the left and right channels and played through second pair of the HDMI Output. - 11.
-HDMI/Pair-3: Selected inputs will be mixed to the left and right channels and played through third pair of the HDMI Output. - 12.
-HDMI/Pair-4: Selected inputs will be mixed to the left and right channels and played through fourth pair of the HDMI Output.
+HDMI/Pair-1: Selected inputs will be mixed to the left and right channels and played through HDMI Pair 1. - 10.
+HDMI/Pair-2: Selected inputs will be mixed to the left and right channels and played through HDMI Pair 2. - 11.
+HDMI/Pair-3: Selected inputs will be mixed to the left and right channels and played through HDMI Pair 3. - 12.
+HDMI/Pair-4: Selected inputs will be mixed to the left and right channels and played through HDMI Pair 4.